eligiable/Bash/README.md

 # Bash
 Bash Scripts to Automate

+### AWS Auto Deploy

+> Shell Script to deploy an Auto Scaled Environment from Base Image.

 ### Delete AWS EC2 Snapshots

 > Shell Script to Delete AWS EC2 Snapshots on Date/Time basis and exclude Snapshots required to be kept.